 Michigan Retailers Foundation, established in 1968, provides college scholarships annually to benefit retailers and their employees and families.
 The foundation is a nonprofit educational organization established by MRA.
 Donations are tax deductible.
 View the list of MRA Foundation donors.

 Awards range from $1,000 to $1,500.
-Twenty-one awards will be given out in 2019, including four Paul M. Felice scholarships dedicated to students or their guardians, who work in the food retail industry.
+Twenty-four awards will be given out in 2020, including four Paul M. Felice scholarships dedicated to students or their guardians, who work in the food retail industry.
 Financial need is not a consideration.

 The philosophy of the Michigan Retailers Association Scholarship Program differs from traditional scholarship programs that reward only the highest level of academic achievement.
 Michigan Retailers Association scholarships will be awarded to deserving students whose academic credentials fall within an average to above-average range.
 In general, average and above-average credentials are, for high school seniors, those that rank a student in the top half of their senior class.
 Standardized test scores should be at least 18 for the ACT Composite or, for the SAT combined Critical Reading and Math scores, at least 850.
 Students enrolled in college should present college GPAs that range from 2.50 to 4.00 on a 4.00 scale, in addition to having the proper high school credentials.
 Consideration also is given for extra curricular activities, including, but not limited to, part-time retail employment.